aqibashef/RUST-Exercise/readme.md

     same as Level 2 but with multiple operands.
 There will be an order in which the operands will be performed.
 Example: “212 + 24 * 2 - 76”
 - ### Level 3:
     Do simplification problems.
 Level 2 with parentheses.
 Ex: (5 + 3 * 3) - (2 + 2)
+## 2. Fibonacci:
+    Write a function that takes an integer n and returns the nth Fibonacci number.
+Use a loop to calculate the result.
+Also use recursion.
 ## 7. Factorial:
     Write a recursive function that calculates the factorial of a given integer n.
 Also use a loop.